The competition for a place on the first page of Google is intense but with the right SEO effort and work it’s doable. Here’s how.

 4. Move Important Pages Higher in Your Site Navigation

-This strategy isn't appropriate for every page of your website however, it can be used for the principal pages.
-One method Google determines the relative importance of a website is by comparing its location to the homepage via the internal navigation.
+This strategy isn’t appropriate for every page of your website however, it can be used for the principal pages.
+One method Google determines the relative importance of a website is by comparing its location to the homepage via internal navigation.

-Your homepage usually receives many external link, and thus has the most authority on your website.
+Your homepage usually receives many external links and thus has the most authority on your website.
 The link equity flows to other pages that are linked from the homepage and those that are directly linked receiving the most of the credit.
 Moving your most important pages closer to your home page can increase the authority of your pages and thus the likelihood of them ranking higher.